nih-cfde/the-fair-cookbook/content/recipes/10/ontologies.md

 ## Conclusions:

-Choosing ontology and semantic resources is a complex issue, which requires careful considerations, taking into account the research context of the data production workflow, regulatory requirements that may apply.
+Choosing ontology and semantic resources is a complex issue, which requires careful consideration, taking into account the research context of the data production workflow, regulatory requirements that may apply.
 The choices made affect the integrative potential of a dataset as they influence the level of `interoperability`.
 Clearly declaring the semantic resources used to annotate a dataset also influence `findability` and `reusability` and it is good practice to do so.

 > ####  What to read next?